conda-incubator/conda-store/docs/installation.md

 docker-compose up
 ```

-Then visit via your web browser http://localhost:5000
+Then visit via your web browser http://localhost:5000.
+The default username is `admin` and password is `test`.

 ## Local Automated Systemd Install